LibCrowds/libcrowds-viewer/docs/configuration.md

 | complete       | Boolean           |  optional  | Mark the task as complete                                                              |
 | bounds         | Object            |  optional  | Parameters to fit screen to when task loaded (`x`, `y`, `width` and `height`)          |

-See the [Annotations](annotations/README.md) section for some examples.
+See the [Annotations](annotations/README.md) section for some examples of using the above options to configure tasks.

 ## Forms

-In `transcribe` mode the form can be configured with the following properties.
+In `transcribe` mode, the form can be configured with the following properties.

 | Property        | Type    | Attributes | Description                                                            |
 |-----------------|---------|------------|------------------------------------------------------------------------|